chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 ![[gecko-target.png]]

-And then we train the neural network that defines the behavior of all the cells.
-The are two loops here: an outer loop (over 'training steps') and an inner loop (over 'CA training steps').
+And then we train the neural network that defines the behavior of all the cells.[^1] The are two loops here: an outer loop (over 'training steps') and an inner loop (over 'CA training steps').
 The outer loop is typically 800 - 1200 training steps.
-Each of these training steps consists of a random number of CA training steps (the inner loop) in the range \[64, 96\].[^1]
+Each of these training steps consists of a random number of CA training steps (the inner loop) in the range \[64, 96\].[^2]

 Within a training step we use backprop through time (BPTT) for that entire set of CA steps.
 Random masking is applied to the update grid at each CA step to simulate different cells updating at different times.